adilansari488/devops-task/README.md

 #### Conifugre SNS and SQS

-- Created a standard SNS topic with name "devops-task-sns"
+- Created a standard SNS topic with name **devops-task-sns**
-- Created a standard SQS with name "devops-task-sqs" and default settings and subscribed to SNS topic created above.
+- Created a standard SQS with name **devops-task-sqs** and default settings and subscribed to SNS topic created above.

 #### Create AWS Lambda Function and Postgres DB

-- Created a lamdba function with "devops-task-lambda" name and python 3.10 Runtime, and x86_64 Architecture.
+- Created a lamdba function with **devops-task-lambda-function** name and python 3.10 Runtime, and x86_64 Architecture.
 - Added previously created SQS as lamdba function trigger.
 - Added required code and additional libraries to lambda function.
 - Created AWS RDS for posgresql DB free tier DB instance.